 Application to the HRM Honors Program occurs during the spring semester or subsequent summer term of a student's junior year.
-Students must submit a thesis proposal no later than one week before the start of the fall term of the student's senior year.
+Students must secure an HRM faculty adviser and submit a thesis proposal no later than August 1 of the student's senior year.
 Eligibility to apply to the program is based upon the following:

 - Completion of 85+ academic credits by the end of the junior year.

 - Completion of five of the core HRM courses with a GPA of 3.5 or better within the HRM Major.

 - Must have a cumulative GPA of 3.2 or higher.

 - Must take and complete one of the designated research methods courses, with a "C" or better.

 - Must take and complete HRM & Statistics, 37:533:440, as a quantitative course or must take one of the equivalent statistics courses listed in the quantitative section of the HRM Honors Curriculum.
 Students must achieve a "C" or better in this course.

 The HRM Honors Program application must be accompanied by a 1-2 page description of the proposed thesis (approved by thesis advisor) and must include a copy of the student's transcript.